 The League of Women Voters: White Bear Lake Area provides nonpartisan voter and election information to White Bear Lake, MN; the St. Croix Valley (Stillwater); and surrounding areas.

 In light of the events of January 6, 2020 and the ongoing threat to our nation’s democratic system from domestic terrorism and extremists still at large, the LWVWBLA fully endorses the LWVMN’s recent letter to the Minnesota Legislature in Defense of our Democracy.
-Click here for the full text of the letter.
+Click here for the full text of the letter and our response.

 The League of Women Voters, a nonpartisan political organization, encourages the informed and active participation of citizens in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.